purduesigbots/pros-docs/v5/api/c/llemu.rst

           lcd_set_text(1, "Hello World!");
           lcd_shutdown(); // All done with the LCD
         }

-Turn off the Legacy LCD Emulator

-Calling this function will clear the entire display, and you will not be able to call any further LLEMU functions until another call to `lcd_initialize`_.

-This function uses the following values of ``errno`` when an error state is reached:

-- ``ENXIO`` - The LCD has not been initialized.
-Call `lcd_initialize`_ first.

 **Returns:** ``true`` if the operation was successful, or ``false`` otherwise, setting ``errno`` values as specified above.